maxheyn/TorghastTeams/README.md

 - [Anima Powers Display](#partymemberspowers) for all teammates in your party, updated in real time.
   - Automatic hiding of frames on party size change, incase someone bails your group. 😢
+- [Phantasma Count](#phantasmacount) for anyone who also has the AddOn installed!
+  - Only people who also have this AddOn will send their Phantasma count.
 - [Dynamic Anima Power Resizing](#dynamicresizing) to fit the container based on amount of unique anima powers.
 - [Class Icons](#classicons) to easily identify which powers belong to what class.
 - [Mouseover Tooltips](#hovertooltips) for all party members' anima powers.